 Assuming that the lens to object distance is the same as the sensor to object distance is OK when you are focusing around and beyond the hyperfocal; however, as your focus moves more towards the macro, then you shouldn’t make that assumption: at least when focus bracketing.

-The split thin lens model is clearly not perfect, eg we ignore pupillary magnification; it also likely misses out on many nuances associated with optics, but it is most likely a better approach than ignoring the problem: at least when scripting.
+The split thin lens model is clearly not perfect, eg we ignore pupillary magnification; it also likely misses out on many nuances associated with optics, but it is likely a better approach than ignoring the problem: at least when scripting.